Skip to content

 Methods

 Paris’s municipal government maintains an open-data website, which includes a file covering its varied bicycle infrastructure installed between 2005 and February, 2020 (“Réseau des Itinéraires Cyclables” 2021).
-This, in combination with another dataset on its COVID-19 pop-up bike lanes (“Pistes Cyclables Temporaires” 2021) delineates the following six categories (see Figure 1):
+In combination with another dataset on its COVID-19 pop-up bike lanes, (“Pistes Cyclables Temporaires” 2021) this delineates the following six categories:

 • Painted Bike Lanes;